 sudo systemctl enable --now php-fpm

-Verify that the PHP-FPM service is active before you add the Caddy site block.
+Verify that the PHP-FPM service is active and that the default socket exists before you add the Caddy site block.

 systemctl is-active php-fpm